 The District's rates and charges are based upon the cost of service and are designed to provide for the prudent financial management of the District.
 When setting the rates, the Board of Commissioners not only have to be sure that there will be enough money to pay for the day to day operations of the District but also to cover future infrastructure upgrades, repairs and replacements.
 Since rate setting is such a complex issue, the District has periodic rate studies done by a rate consultant.
 In 2003 the Board implemented a policy of increasing the District's rates in small increments on an annual basis.
-When setting rates, it is important toto the District shall use a methodology that is generally accepted.
+When setting rates, it is important to the District shall use a methodology that is generally accepted within the utility industry.

-- 1. Financial Stability: The financial stability of the District also provides rate stability.
+- Financial Stability: The financial stability of the District also provides rate stability.
 Rate stability reinforces that costs are being managed and controlled.
 To the extent the District is able to control and predict its annual operating costs including wholesale rate increases, the District should attempt to keep customer rates and/or rate increases as stable as possible. - 2.
 Revenue Requirements Analysis: Revenue requirements will be established on a "cash basis" approach.
 The "cash basis" approach includes operation and maintenance expenses, debt service and capital improvements funded from rates.
 The revenue requirements, as defined herein, are the basic components.
 Revenue requirements should also include any other cost items requiring funding or needed to operate the District on a financially stable basis.
 At a minimum, revenues and costs will be projected for a six-year projected period.
 Costs associated with mandated program requirements will be identified and included within the "cash basis" approach. - 3.
 Cost of Service Analysis: A cost of service study will be utilized to assist in establishing appropriate rates for individual customer classes.
 The cost allocation methodology will utilize techniques that are "generally accepted" by the industry.
 The cost of service will consider the specific circumstances and unique characteristics of the District. - 4.
 Rate Design Analysis: Rate designs will be reflective of District needs and also reflect the specific goals and objectives of the District.
 Meeting District goals at a reasonable cost to the customer should also be an important consideration in utility rate design.
-Rates will recognize and attempt to incorporate a fixed charge for the up-front fixed costs associated with serving customers and a usage or volumetric charge that attempts to recover the variable costs of operating the District.
-Rates will be set at a level that recovers necessary costs, but flexible enough to accomplish the District's objectives.
-Rates should be designed to be equitable, and detailed to a sufficient level to reflect the service provided.
+Rates will recognize and attempt to incorporate a fixed charge for the up-front fixed costs associated with serving